Dental Coverage for Seniors on Medicare

 2. Choose a Standalone Dental Insurance Plan

 There are many affordable dental plans available from private insurance companies.
 Plans include HMO, PPO, Indemnity, and Discount Plans.
 Some plans even combine Dental, Vision, and Hearing into a single policy.
-You will usually have a monthly premium, deductible or copay with these plans, however, that cost is offset by lower out-of-pocket fees.
+You will usually have a monthly premium, deductible, or copay with these plans.
+However, that cost is offset by lower out-of-pocket fees.
 Most of these plans will also require you to see an in-network dentist.
 Talk to an agent to see if a standalone dental plan is right for you.

 3. How else can I get low-cost dental care?

-Other ways of getting Free or reduced-Cost dental care include:
+Other ways of getting Free or reduced-cost dental care include:

-- Checking with your state’s Department of Health for programs in your area that offer free or reduced-cost dental care.
+- Check with your state’s Department of Health for programs in your area that offer free or reduced-cost dental care.
 For example, here is a list of Low-Cost Dental Options from Texas’s Dept of Health.

-- According to HHS (health and human services) accredited Dental Schools are a good source of quality, low-cost dental treatment.
+- According to HHS (health and human services), accredited Dental Schools are a good source of quality, low-cost dental treatment.

-Medicare Questions?
+Got Medicare Questions?